youknowriad/rungen/README.md

 -------------

 To ease testing generators without the need of mocks, we have to avoid triggering any side effect (api calls, timeouts...) in the generator.
-We use some of those effects in our previous example : calling fork, join or race helpers returs a simple javascript object and doest trigger any side effect.
+We use some of those effects in our previous example : calling fork, join or race helpers returns a simple javascript object and doesn't trigger any side effect.
-The wrap controls can be used to extend this mecanism to any function call.
+The wrap controls can be used to extend this mechanism to any function call.

 ## invoke, call and apply

-those are helpers used to tell the runtime to trigger a function call, but the function is not called directory in the generator.
+those are helpers used to tell the runtime to trigger a function call, but the function is not called directly in the generator.

 ```javascript
 import {create, invoke, wrapControls, asyncControls} from 'rungen'